-Roast beets are a year-round staple in our house, fantastic for tossing in salads, quick pickling, or making into fritters.
+Roasted beets are a year-round staple in our house; they're fantastic for tossing in salads, quick pickling, or making into fritters.
 We roast several at once by wrapping them in foil and tucking them into the oven to cook alongside braises, bread, or whatever else we might be cooking.
 Then the beets are ready for whenever we need them.
 Here's a step-by-step guide for roasting perfectly tender beets every time.

 This roasting method works for any kind and any size of beet.
 Pick beets that feel hard in your hand, never soft or squishy.
 If you have the choice, pick bunches with their big leaves still attached.
-Those greens wilt down beautifully and can be added to stir fries, frittatas, pasta dishes, or anywhere else a little extra green might be welcome.
+Those greens wilt down beautifully and can be added to stir-fries, frittatas, pasta dishes, or anywhere else a little extra green might be welcome.